The first line contains an Integer 't', which denotes the number of test cases or queries to be run. Then the test cases follow.

 1 2 3 4 -1 5 6 -1 7 -1 -1 -1 -1 -1 -1

-Print the output of each test case in a separate line.
+Output for every test case will be denoted in a separate line.

-You are not required to print the expected output, it has already been taken care of.
+You are not required to print anything explicitly.
+It has already been taken care of.
 Just implement the function.